kajackdfw/eeu_components/README.md

 ## What I hope to accomplish with this

-How many times have built data models with validation rules on the backend, and had to put in some unfamiliar js library to do the very same validation on the front end, to avoid making the user hit submit and then seeing a red error message.
-Or have you gone to the trouble of submitting the entire form every time the user changes one field, so you could display some input field specific error message?
+How many times have you built data models with validation rules on the backend, and later had to put in some unfamiliar js library to do almost the same validation on the front end, to avoid making the user hit submit to see the a red error messages.
+Or have you gone to the trouble of creating a backend service so you could submitting the entire form every time the user changes one field, so you could display the backend error messages before the user hits the submit button?

 ## Well I hope to create a design pattern that will follow these commandments.
  1. Only one validation rule for each field, with no duplication, or room for differences between back and front
- 2. No long JQuery scripts in the page
+ 2. Minimal to no JQuery scripts in the page ( some required for bootstrap components of course, but not Paper Elements )
  3. No dependencies on framework classes like Laravel/Html Helper or ZF/Form Builder etc, only template compatibility
  4. Simple to use custom HTML tags
  5. If ajax is required in a field, it will be self contained in the web component, and the url can be passed to it.